MapleTreeDevelopment/PAaGDM/README.md

 Player Authentication and Game Data Management

-Argon2 encryption is being used in password authentication
+Argon2 encryption is being used for password authentication

 Default config file: